TRAFFIC RULES & REGULATIONS

 Back to Top

-ramps, stairs, loading docks, etc. Stunts or tricks are
+stairs, loading docks, etc. Stunts or tricks are prohibited.

-shall result in a fine, confiscation of skateboard/skates and
+damage.
+Second violation shall result in a fine, confiscation

-confiscated until the officer is assured of the rider’s
+may be confiscated until the officer is assured of the rider’s identification.

 Back to Top